sanskarGupta551/mlops-fundamentals-gcp-fashion-mnist/fashion-mnist-gcp/docs/Fashion MNIST GCP [Phase 3] - (2-3) Custom Training Job.md

 - **Enhanced Model Architecture**:
   - Maintained the three-layer CNN with increasing filter counts (32→64→128)
+  - Implemented BatchNormalization after each convolutional and dense layer
-  - Preserved dropout regularization (25% for conv layers, 50% for dense layer)
+  - Used dropout regularization (25% for conv layers, 50% for dense layer)
+  - Dense layer with 512 units (rather than 128 as initially planned)
-  - Kept Adam optimizer with learning rate scheduling
+  - Adam optimizer with learning rate scheduling, gradient clipping, and weight decay
   - Maintained callback structure with improvements for cloud environments

 - **Cloud Integration Components**: